「消火器でも無駄」 消防隊員49人投入されたテスラ電気自動車火災=韓国

 Smoke and flames came out from underneath a Tesla electric car parked on a road in Giheung-gu.
 The vehicle in question was not charging, but it is believed the fire started due to the battery overheating.

-On social networking sites and online, videos and eyewitness accounts were shared showing smoke coming out and then a fire breaking out.
-The owner of the car first tried to put out the fire with a fire extinguisher, but
+On social networking sites and online, videos and eyewitness accounts were shared showing smoke coming out before the fire broke out.
+The owner of the car tried to put out the fire with a fire extinguisher first, but

 However, the fire did not die down, but rather spread.
 Mr. A, who watched the video, said, "I watched from the moment smoke came out of the Tesla to the end, and it caught fire in an instant."
 He added, "The owner of the car...